judofyr/coordinated-omission-example/README.md

 - The bars at the top represents when we _want_ the requests to fire.
   They run at a constant rate.
+- "Measured latency" is how we actually send requests to the server.
+  We're using a single connection so we can only send one request at a time.
+  "Adjusted latency" is how wrk2 will _actually_ report the latency.
 - The first two requests were completed swiftly.
 - The third request took so long that we weren't able to send the fourth request at the right time.
   The _server_ was able to process the fourth request in "7 dashes", but from the _client's_ perspective it took "10 dashes" to complete it.